Any red, yellow or white sore inside your mouth that causing pain?

 Cold sores are generally clear in the starting and then turn cloudy.
 Canker sores are grey or white, surrounded by a red, inflamed area.

-Another difference is that cold sores release fluid is extremely contagious, whereas a canker sore is not contagious.
+Another difference is that cold sores release fluid that is extremely contagious, whereas a canker sore is not contagious.

-What is Aphthous Ulcer?
+6. What Is Aphthous Ulcer?

 The word “aphtha” is a medical term for a small ulcer.
 It is a small, shallow lesion on the soft tissue in the mouth or base of the gums.
-Medically, canker sores are referred to as aphthous ulcers.
+Medically, canker sores are referred to as aphthous ulcers.3

 Other times, they are caused due to viral infections like mouth disease, chicken pox, and cold sore virus.
 Apart from that, stress is another major cause of a canker sore.

-How Common is a Mouth Ulcer?
+8. How Common Is A Mouth Ulcer?

 Canker sores are one of the most common lesions affecting about 20% of the population.
-They are easy to diagnose and appear as sores on lips, gums, tongue or inner cheeks.
+They are easy to diagnose and appear as sores on lips, gums, tongue, or inner cheeks.
 They are generally harmless and go away on their own.

 Most canker sores are caused due to things we can easily avoid, such as: biting the inside of your mouth or cuts while eating or drinking certain food.
+Canker sores do not spread from one person to another through kissing or sharing food or any other direct contact; they are not contagious.
+You will generally feel fine from the irritating pain in your mouth.

 Mouth ulcers, if not too serious, can be treated with home remedies.
 Below is a list of natural remedies to get rid of mouth ulcers.

-1. Baking soda paste
+9.1.
+Baking soda paste

 A thick paste is created when mixing equal quantities of water and baking soda (sodium bicarbonate).
 When applied to the ulcer and left to dry, this baking soda paste helps in its treatment.